silviadebenedictis/digits/index.md

 #### List Contact page

-After logging in, here is the page that allows you to list all the Contacts you have created:
+After logging in, here is the page that allows you to list all the contacts you have created:

 <img src="doc/list-contact-page.png">

-You click the "Edit" link to go to the Edit Contact page, shown next.
+To "Edit" a contact, you can click on the bottom link of the contact to go to the Edit Contact page, shown next.

 #### Edit Contact page